thomasgladwin/teg_bonsai/README.md

 # teg_regression_tree

-Practice project and for messing-around purposes: regression tree function, a la The Elements of Statistical Learning, with (1) an added "peek ahead" or "two-step" variation to deal with XOR patterns and (2) an internal ensemble addition that bootstraps and votes for the best split as the tree is constructed.
-"Peeking ahead" means: for each possible split, all possible immediately following splits (currently: for a limited set of quantiles for the second split to keep computation time down, trading off the resolution of the peek-ahead) are used to evaluate the first split.
+Practice project and for messing-around purposes: regression tree function, a la The Elements of Statistical Learning, with an added "peek ahead" variation to deal with XOR patterns.
+"Peeking ahead" means: for each possible split, all possible immediately following splits (for a set of quantiles to keep computation time down, trading off the resolution of the peek-ahead) are used to evaluate the first split; and this is repeated up to a given peek-ahead depth.
 This avoids the usual greedy algorithm's trap of not being able to recognize a split that is only good in combination with a subsequent split.
-The idea of the internal ensemble is that you might have more of a "scientific/understanding-focused" interest in the true structure of the tree than in using, e.g., random forests for prediction, and combining peeking ahead and an ensemble aspect might make it more likely to find something closer to that tree.

 It's mostly made in base Python, just uses some basic numpy for convenience.